 In 2019, Probation created a departmental dashboard utilizing Microsoft Power BI.
 The dashboard allows management the ability to look at real-time data to make departmental decisions.
 The dashboard is interactive and allows the user to apply filters to retrieve division specific information at any time.
-This data is in turn available to be exported and disseminated to stakeholders and partners as necessary.
-The juvenile division dashboards specifically have been delayed due to turnover of Power BI staff as well as current limitations with legislation surrounding record sealing and our inability to look at historical data to utilize as comparison.
-Our goal moving forward is to have the dashboards and datasets created in concert with program implementation so real time data and outcomes are utilized during grant reporting.
-This is allowing us to see real time effectiveness of our resources.
+This data is in turn available to be exported and disseminated, on a right-to-know, need-to-know basis, to stakeholders and partners.
+The juvenile division dashboards specifically have been delayed due to turnover of Power BI staff as well as current limitations with legislation surrounding record sealing and the inability to look at historical data to utilize as comparison.
+A goal is to have the dashboards and datasets created in concert with program implementation, so real time data and outcomes are utilized during grant reporting.
+This allows real-time review of the effectiveness of resources.